johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 1. Build with maven
 2. configure maven propersies so that jmeter_base_dir is set to point to the base directory of jmeter
 3. Place JSch into JMeter's lib directory
+4. build with eclipse package or copy release jar into jmeter_base_dir/ext/lib
-4. Run JMeter, and find "SSH Sampler" in the Samplers category
+4. Run JMeter, and find different samplers to open ssh connections, channels, send commands etc. in the Samplers category

-Usage
+Usage (to be completed)
 ------------

 Using the plugin is simple (assuming familiarity with SSH and JMeter):